Refinitiv/refinitiv-ui/documents/src/pages/elements/slider.md

 console.log(slider.value); // "1"
 ```

 You can add an event listener to the element for the `value-changed` event.
-The event will be triggered when users change the value of the slider.
+The event will be triggered when users change the value of Slider.

 ## Range slider

-Add a `range` attribute to make the slider support `from` and `to` instead of a single value.
+Add a `range` attribute to make Slider support `from` and `to` instead of a single value.

 ::
 ```javascript